DylanJRogers0/morning-briefing/prompt.md

 - Where geopolitics intersects markets, include capital-markets and political-economy logic: incentives, capital flows, industrial policy, valuation implications.
 - Mark any predictions clearly as predictions, stating the basis.
 - Bold key terms and conclusions.

+---

+DELIVERY
+Once the briefing is complete, use the Gmail tool to create a draft email with subject "Morning Briefing — [Date]" and the full briefing as the body.
+Format neatly.